National University of San Marcos: Modern history

 At the beginning of the 20th century, university activists promoted a reform within the University of San Marcos.
 In 1909, the students had participated in protests against the Peruvian dictatorial governments.
 In 1916, the Federation of Students of Peru (FEP) was established, led mainly by students from San Marcos.
 The FEP's demands included university reforms such as updating curricula, removing untrained faculty, and eliminating Peruvian government interference in the university.
 The university educational system was later reorganized and university autonomy was granted.

 In 1946, the university's name was made official as the Universidad Nacional Mayor de San Marcos.
 In 1951, as a commemoration of the 400th anniversary of the founding of the University of San Marcos, the university acquires a new piece of land to build the new University City, where the Stadium of the University of San Marcos was inaugurated that same year.
 A ceremony was also held that brought together the rectors of the main Ibero-American universities, who decided to give her the title of "Dean of America".
 Due to this, the university has retained the names of the University of Peru and the Dean of the Americas.

 In 1958, then Vice President Richard Nixon had scheduled a conference at the University of San Marcos as part of his visit to Latin America; however, this did not take place due to the protest of San Marcos, who spoke out against US policy in the region with phrases such as "Nixon, Go Home!".
 The conference was transferred to the Catholic University of Lima.

 In the mid-1960s, several faculties of the university began to move to the Ciudad Universitaria site, where 17 of the 20 faculties are currently located.
 On September 22, 1984, the current statute of the university was promulgated.
 It had nearly 40,000 students and more than 4,000 faculty.
-In 2010, a Nobel Prize was awarded to Mario Vargas Llosa, a students of the University of San Marcos.
+In 2010, a Nobel Prize was awarded to Mario Vargas Llosa, a student of the University of San Marcos.
 As a tribute, on March 30, 2011, the university distinguished Vargas Llosa with its highest decoration: the San Marcos Medal of Honor in the degree of Grand Cross.
 The ceremony was held in the Casona de San Marcos.
 In 2019, the university awards a doctoral degree based on a thesis written and defended entirely in Quechua.